sse-secure-systems/connaisseur/README.md

 To get started configuring and verifying your own images and signatures, please follow our [setup guide](https://sse-secure-systems.github.io/connaisseur/latest/getting_started/).

 ## Discussions, support & feedback
 We hope to steer development of Connaisseur from demand of the community, are excited about your feedback and happy to help if you need support!
-So feel free to connect with us via [GitHub Discussions](https://github.com/sse-secure-systems/connaisseur/discussions).
+So feel free to [open issues](https://github.com/sse-secure-systems/connaisseur/issues/new/choose), [contribute via pull requests](docs/CONTRIBUTING.md), or connect with us via [GitHub Discussions](https://github.com/sse-secure-systems/connaisseur/discussions).

 ## Contributing
 We are always excited about direct contributions to improve the tool!
 Please refer to our [contributing guide](docs/CONTRIBUTING.md) to learn how to contribute to Connaisseur.